publiclab/publiclab-archive/notes/klausmayr/03-16-2021/how-can-you-map-the-growth-of-tree-roots.md

 ---
-title: How can you map the growth of tree roots?
+title: 'How can you map the growth of tree roots?'
 tagnames: trees, question:general, general, first-time-poster, roots, root-growth
 author: klausmayr
 path: /notes/klausmayr/03-16-2021/how-can-you-map-the-growth-of-tree-roots.md